StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_2/README.md

 **Challenges**:

 - Make your box change to a *random* color by pressing the SHIFT key. *(Hint: you can use `fill(..)`)* to change the color of a shape and combine it with random numbers to randomize the color.
 You may need to Google how to create random numbers in Python to do this.
-- Make your box move faster if the CONTROL key is being pressed

 > You can look at more examples and tutorials in processing [here](http://py.processing.org/tutorials/interactivity/).
 See if you can replicate them without looking at the code.